 or sign the data.
 To find and reference a key version's resource ID, see

 You can disable or destroy a key version without affecting other versions.
 Rotating a key creates a new version.
 You can learn more about rotating keys.

 Disabling or destroying a key also disables or destroys all versions of that key.
 You can selectively disable a key version without affecting other key versions.

 It's not possible to manage access to a key version.
 Granting access to a key also grants access to all of its enabled versions.

-For security reasons, no Google Cloud member can view or export the raw cryptographic key material represented by a key version.
+For security reasons, no Google Cloud principal can view or export the raw cryptographic key material represented by a key version.
 Instead, Cloud KMS accesses the key material on your behalf.

 The following sections discuss the properties of a key version.